redis/NRedisStack/CONTRIBUTING.md

 dotnet test --filter <YourTestName>
 ```

-If you want to run your tests against a specific host, you can do it this way:
+If you want to run your tests against a specific host and port, you can do it thus:
 ```bash
 dotnet test --environment="REDIS=<redisServer:port>"
 ```